Enrise/EnriseUserAdLdap/README.md

 The following steps are necessary to get this module working

   1. Make sure ZfcUser is working correctly
-  2. Clone https://github.com/RobQuistNL/ZfcUserAdLdap into the vendor dir (as ZfcUserAdLdap)
+  2. Clone https://github.com/RobQuistNL/EnriseUserAdLdap into the vendor dir (as EnriseUserAdLdap)
-  3. Add `ZfcUserAdLdap` in the modules array in application.config.php
+  3. Add `EnriseUserAdLdap` in the modules array in application.config.php
   4. Add Zend Framework LDAP configuration to your autoload

      An example of the configuration is shown below for configs/autoload/global.php